 Advantages of synthetics include:

-• Can be used with both watercolours and oils and are better suited for use with acrylics.
+- Can be used with both watercolour and oil paint and is best suited for use with acrylic paint.

 Note: Acrylics are a popular medium because of their low cost, easy clean up, and quick drying time.
 These same traits, however, make acrylics destructive to natural hair.
 Acrylic PH is the opposite of natural hair PH.
 This can be destructive to the hair over time.
 Acrylic paint also accumulates and dries quicker in the brush, making it necessary to submerge the brush in liquid frequently during working sessions.